ZhentingWang/zhentingwang.github.io/_pages/about.md

 * Program Committee Member/Reviewer, Backdoor Attacks and Defenses in Machine Learning Workshop (BANDS) at ICLR 2023
 * Program Committee Member/Reviewer, Backdoors in Deep Learning - The Good, the Bad, and the Ugly (BUGS) at NeurIPS 2023
 * Artifact Evaluation Committee, USENIX Security Symposium, 2022
-* Reviewer, IEEE Transactions on Information Forensics & Security (IEEE T-IFS)
+* Reviewer, IEEE Transactions on Information Forensics & Security (IEEE TIFS)
+* Reviewer, ACM Transactions on Knowledge Discovery from Data (ACM TKDD)

 Teaching
 ======